neherlab/treetime/README.md

     ```
   Every node of `ta.tree` now has a `node.sequence` attached.
 With the optional argument `infer_gtr=True`, a maximum likelihood GTR model is inferred and overwrites the initial one, the option `marginal=True` can be used to construct a marginal rather than joint maximum likelihood reconstruction.

-  The tree and alignment arguments can be either file names (newick and fasta) or Biopython tree and alignent objects.
+  The tree and alignment arguments can be either file names (newick and fasta) or Biopython tree and alignment objects.

   After running `ta.infer_ancestral_sequences()`, the each node in the tree
   will have a `node.sequence` attached and `node.mutations` contains the difference